deeplearning4j/deeplearning4j/spark-gpus.md

 ## CUDA

 Now, CUDA is NVIDIA's parallel computing platform and API model, a software layer that gives access to GPUs' lower-level instructions, and which works with C, C++ and FORTRAN.
-Deeplearning4j interacts with the GPU and CUDA via a mix of custom CUDA kernels and java native interface.
+Deeplearning4j interacts with the GPU and CUDA via a mix of custom CUDA kernels and Java Native Interface.

 ## cuDNN
 cuDNN stands for the CUDA Deep Neural Network Library, and it was created by the GPU maker NVIDIA. cuDNN is a library of primitives for standard deep learning routines: forward and backward convolution, pooling, normalization, and activation layers.